 Common treatments for high cholesterol include:

-Making lifestyle changes can reduce high cholesterol naturally.
+Making lifestyle changes can reduce cholesterol naturally.
 Eat plenty of fruits and vegetables, reduce your intake of saturated fats (animal fats), exercise daily, and get plenty of sleep.
 Increase your fiber intake, lose weight if you’re overweight, and don’t smoke or drink excessive amounts of alcohol.
 Keep stress levels as low as possible.

 Your provider could recommend taking dietary supplements to help keep your cholesterol levels low.
 Remember to ask your doctor before starting any new supplements.

-Taking statins or other cholesterol-lowering medications can reduce high cholesterol if your levels are high or if other treatments haven’t worked.
+Taking statins or other cholesterol-lowering medications can reduce cholesterol if your levels are high or if other treatments haven’t worked.

 If you are unsure of where your cholesterol levels are, it is a good idea to get it checked.
 To get screened or treated for high cholesterol, call the Greenbrook Medical office nearest you or request an appointment online today.